sigstore/docs/content/en/cosign/overview.md

 ### Installation

 To sign software artifacts and verify signatures using Sigstore, you need to install Cosign.
 Instructions to install Cosign can be found on the [Cosign Installation page](/cosign/installation/).

-This will allow you to sign both blobs and containers.
-If you need a sample container to test signing with, you can create one by following [these instructions](https://cloud.google.com/artifact-registry/docs/docker/store-docker-container-images).
+This will allow you to sign and verify both blobs and containers.

 ### Signing a blob